a-griffiths/AutoSpec/README.md

 ## Installing

-AutoSpec doesn't need to be installed, just clone or download the github repository.
+AutoSpec doesn't need to be installed, just clone or download this github repository.
 With git clone use:
 ```
 git clone https://github.com/a-griffiths/AutoSpec.git
 ```